 As we all know, nothing is perfect.
 Things can go wrong if proper precautions are not taken.
 Once in a while, Linux tools encounter serious vulnerabilities, and due to the nature of these tools (open-source), all tools quickly receive security fixes.

-When it comes to compromising a Linux server, most of the time users’ actions are responsible for it.
-After the compromise, we get to know the compromise could easily be prevented by implementing a simple firewall rule.
+When it comes to compromising a Linux server, users’ actions are responsible for most of the time.
+After the compromise, we know we could easily prevent the compromise by implementing a simple firewall rule.

-In this article, I will mention 10 steps to secure Linux server.
+In this article, I will mention 10 steps to secure a Linux server.

 10 Steps To Secure Linux Server